 Members of the Calhoun Honors College must maintain a cumulative GPA of 3.40 or higher.
 Should your cumulative GPA fall between a 2.80 and a 3.40, you will be placed on honors probation and will have one semester to return to good academic standing.
-If at the end of the probationary semester your cumulative GPA remains below 3.40, you will lose all privileges of membership.
+If at the end of the probationary semester your cumulative GPA remains below 3.40, you will be removed from the Honors College and lose all privileges of membership.

 Even the best students may have personal difficulties that result in scholastic performance falling below the 3.40 GPA.
-Honors students encountering such extraordinary personal circumstances after having taken the probationary semester, may make a formal and documented appeal to the Honors Director for a temporary waiver of the 3.40 GPA requirement.
-The decision of the Director shall be final.
+Honors students encountering such extraordinary personal circumstances after having taken the probationary semester, may make a formal and documented appeal to the Director of Advising for the Honors College for a temporary waiver of the 3.40 GPA requirement.
+The decision of the Director of Advising shall be final.
 If at any time your cumulative GPA falls below a 2.80, you will lose all privileges of membership.